-- Daily use of 'dyslexia friendly' teaching and learning strategies. - Differentiation of the curriculum to match tasks to ability and pupil need. - Use of Teaching Assistants to provide additional support within literacy and numeracy lessons. - Small withdrawal group and 1:1 teaching by SEND trained Teaching Assistants. - Children are given individual learning targets which teaching staff monitor closely to ensure progress is being made. - Personalised learning plans called Learning Support Plans (LSP) are written and a small stepped approach is used which ensures both challenge and achievement for children with SEND. - Advice is sought from SENSS Advisory Teacher, Educational Psychologist and many other outside agencies to inform staff of the best ways to provide 'reasonable adjustments.' - Regular monitoring and review of extra support/ intervention sessions, to ensure impact and effectiveness. - Accessibility to resources to support pupils with sensory or physical difficulties. - Alternative means of accessing the curriculum through ICT, and use of specialist equipment. - Peer group support through mixed ability grouping, paired reading and "buddy" systems. - Use of positive behaviour strategies within the classroom and as part of the whole school Behaviour Policy. - Access to extra-curricular clubs, and to the social life of the school. - In-Service training for all staff on the needs of children with SEND.
+- Differentiation of the curriculum to match tasks to ability and pupil need. - Use of Teaching Assistants to provide additional support within literacy and numeracy lessons. - Small group and/or 1:1 intervention/booster groups. - Children are given individual learning targets which teaching staff monitor closely to ensure progress is being made. - Personalised learning plans IEP's are written and a small stepped approach is used which ensures both challenge and achievement for children with SEND. - Advice is sought from external agencies where appropriate, to inform staff of the best ways to provide 'reasonable adjustments.' - Regular monitoring and review of extra support/ intervention sessions, to ensure impact and effectiveness is carried out on a termly basis. - Accessibility to resources to support pupils with sensory or physical difficulties. - Alternative means of accessing the curriculum through ICT, and use of specialist equipment where appropriate. - Peer group support through mixed ability grouping, paired reading and "buddy" systems. - Use of positive behaviour strategies within the classroom and as part of the whole school Behaviour Policy. - LEGO Therapy - Social and Emotional Groups - Nurture Provisions - Zones of Regulation - Access to extra-curricular clubs. - In-Service training for all staff on the needs of children with SEND.